British woman, 24, dies after falling ill in Sri Lankan hostel

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A British woman has reportedly died after at a hostel in Sri Lanka.
+A British woman has reportedly died after falling ill at a hostel in Sri Lanka.

 The 24-year-old was taken to hospital after collapsing while staying at a hostel in the centre of Colombo.